David-F-G-Flores/2-Variant-Search-R-/README.md

 *Note* UMD3.1 Ensembl release 94 was updated to ARS-UCD1.2 during this project.
 Next command uses archived snp database.
-Using correct bioMar assemblies, biomaRt btau and btauSNP marts loaded.
-Gene start/end positions will be searched, and used to search for SNP within.
+Using the correct bioMart assemblies, biomaRt btau and btauSNP marts were loaded.
+Gene start/end positions will be searched in btau, and used to search for SNP within the position using btauSNP.

 To load btau biomaRt.
 ```R